HumanSignal/label-studio/docs/source/guide/start.md

 LABEL_STUDIO_HOST=http://localhost:8080/foo docker-compose up -d
 ```

-## Run Label Studio on Docker and use local storage
+## Run Label Studio on Docker and use Local Storage

 To run Label Studio on Docker and reference persistent local storage directories, mount those directories as volumes when you start Label Studio and specify any environment variables you need.